Soorarai Pottru: Accolades

 Soorarai Pottru was selected as one of ten Indian films to be screened in the Best Foreign Film category at the 78th Golden Globe Awards.
-On 26 January 2021, the film's executive producer Rajasekar Pandian announced Soorarai Pottru had been entered into the 93rd Academy Awards, for Best Actor, Best Actress, Best Director, Best Original Score and other categories.
-He also said it has been made available to members of the Academy of Motion Picture Arts and Sciences for votes and nomination at the Academy Screening Room.
-The film was one of 366 films that were eligible for nomination but it was not nominated.
+On 26 January 2021, the film's executive producer Rajasekar Pandian announced that Soorarai Pottru had been entered into the 93rd Academy Awards, for Best Actor, Best Actress, Best Director, Best Original Score and other categories.
+He also stated that it had been made available to members of the Academy of Motion Picture Arts and Sciences for votes and nomination at the Academy Screening Room.
+Although the film was one of 366 films that were eligible for nomination, it failed to progress further in the voting process.
 Soorarai Pottru was also screened at the Chennai International Film Festival.
 The film also entered the Panorama section of the Shanghai International Film Festival.
-It won two awards at the Indian Film Festival of Melbourne – including Best Film and Best Actor (Suriya).
+It won two awards at the Indian Film Festival of Melbourne, namely Best Film and Best Actor (Suriya).
 It was nominated in 14 categories at the 10th South Indian International Movie Awards and won seven awards.
-At the 68th National Film Awards, Soorarai Pottru won five awards: Best Feature Film, Best Actor (Suriya), Best Actress (Aparna), Best Original Screenplay (Kongara and Nair) and Best Background Score (Prakash Kumar).
+At the 68th National Film Awards, Soorarai Pottru won five awards: Best Feature Film, Best Actor (Suriya), Best Actress (Aparna), Best Original Screenplay (Sudha and Nair) and Best Background Score (Prakash Kumar).

 Impact

-Soorarai Pottru received positive response from celebrities including director Shankar, actors Mahesh Babu, and Samantha Ruth Prabhu, all of whom praised the film.
-The film became the second-most-tweeted hashtag of the year in entertainment sections, according to a survey report by Twitter.
-The film also became the second-most-searched topic in Google Trends, becoming the only South Indian film to appear in this list.
+The film became the second-most-tweeted hashtag of the year in entertainment, according to a survey report by Twitter for India.
+The film also became the second-most-searched topic in Google Trends in India, becoming the only South Indian film to appear in the list.
 As of February 2021, Soorarai Pottru is the most-watched regional language film in the history of Amazon Prime Video in India.

 Remake

-Soorarai Pottru is being remade in Hindi; again directed by Kongara and produced by Suriya and Vikram Malhotra.
+Soorarai Pottru was remade in Hindi as Sarfira by Sudha Kongara.
+The remake was produced by Suriya and Vikram Malhotra.
 It stars Akshay Kumar and Radhika Madan, with Paresh Rawal reprising his role.
 Suriya appears in a cameo role.
-G. V. Prakash Kumar was retained as composer to score new soundtrack.
-Principal photography commenced in April 2022.
+G. V. Prakash Kumar was retained to compose a new soundtrack.
+The film was released in theatres on 12 July 2024.